 Whale Watching in Victoria, British Columbia

 After our unsuccessful search for whale sharks in Belize a few months ago, we were thrilled to be invited by Tourism Victoria to go on a whale watching tour with Prince of Whales.
 Located in the heart of Victoria’s beautiful Inner Harbour, Prince of Whales is the largest year-round whale watching and eco-adventure company in Victoria, British Columbia.

 We did a similar trip from Vancouver last summer and spotted a small pod of orca whales, so we had high hopes of repeating the incredible experience.
-The best place to spot the whales is around the San Juan Islands in Washington State, about 45 minutes southeast of Victoria, British Columbia.
+We’re told that the best place to spot orca whales is around the San Juan Islands in Washington State, about 45 minutes southeast of Victoria, British Columbia.

 Our sweet ride for the whale watching trip – Ocean Magic II

 Not only is the Ocean Magic II super fast and quiet, it’s also whale friendly and considered to be the premiere whale watching experience in Victoria.
 With Nicole being pregnant, it was really nice to have the extra space and the ability to roam around freely.

-The added bonus of having open air decks allowed us to easily take pictures of the whales, which was needed with all of the action we saw that afternoon.
+The added bonus of having open air decks allowed us to easily take pictures of the whales, which was needed with all of the action we saw this afternoon.

-We couldn’t have asked for better weather conditions that day.
-The sun was shining, the sky was clear and blue without a cloud in sight, and, most importantly, the water was calm and flat.
+We could not have asked for better weather conditions that day.
+The sun is shining, the sky is clear and blue without a cloud in sight, and, most importantly, the water is super calm and flat.
 It actually looked more like a lake than the Juan de Fuca Straight.